SimonShamusRiley/powerutilities/README.md

 parameter values, it becomes possible to explore how differences in sample size, effect size, experimental design, or random effects will impact power.

-Importantly, the package also provides a number of vignettes (still under development), which serve to:
+A very important feature of the package are its vignettes (still under development), which serve to:

-- Provide a fuller, more detailed description of this approach to power analysis
+- Provide a fuller, more detailed description of this approach to power analysis, as well as some useful background information on the use of estimated marginal means and contrasts in R

 - Present a variety of practical examples demonstrating the various ways this approach can serve the concrete needs of practicing researchers (especially